appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/navigate-to.md

 <dd>

 The name of the page or URL you want to navigate to.
-For events, you can use the action selector to choose the page name or add URLs.
-If you want to call the `navigateTo()` function inside JS code, use:
+For widget events, you can use the action selector to select a page name or add a URL.
+If you want to call the `navigateTo()` function inside the JS code, use:

 * For App Page: `{{navigateTo('NewPage', {}, 'SAME_WINDOW');}}`
 * For External URL: `{{navigateTo('www.appsmith.com', {}, 'SAME_WINDOW');}}`